hainayanda/Dummyable/README.md

     }

     func doSomething() {
-        // do something
+        // Do something
     }
 }
 ```

-Then it will create a dummy instance using marked ini by only provide the parameter that is have no default value.
+Then it will create a dummy instance using marked init by only providing the parameter that has no default value.

-The macro will still work on struct with generic parameter as long as the mandatory type can be created using `dummy(of:)` global function.
+The macro will still work on the struct with generic parameters as long as the mandatory type can be created using the `dummy(of:)` global function.

 ### Enabling Dummy on a Class